mebeim/ctf-challenges/challenges/holym0le/README.md

-The special syntax `switch [n] {...}` with **square brackets** instead of normal parentheses (`switch (n) {...}`) is a HolyC-specific construct that instructs the compiler to *avoid performing any bonud checking on the value* being switched on.
+The special syntax `switch [n] {...}` with **square brackets** instead of normal parentheses (`switch (n) {...}`) is a HolyC-specific construct that instructs the compiler to *avoid performing any bound checking on the value* being switched on.
 This is only safe if the `case` statements inside the `switch` cover all possible values.
 Even with a `default` statement, no bound checking is performed!
 Looking at the challenge source code, the only values explicitly